Laboratory |

 3.5.4.3.
 Counter_BCD_1digit: 1-digit BCD counter with count enable (CE) and terminal count (TC10)

 Two main ideas: Adapting a FSM in software and detecting signal transitions (rising and falling edges) by means of interrupt to the main program triggered by hardware flags from peripheral subsystems (external pins, timers, A/D, USART, etc.).
-Each time that there is an interrupt event, we will associate a software variable named _flag in the interrupt service routine ISR() function.
+Each time that there is an interrupt event, we will set a software variable named _flag in the interrupt service routine ISR() function.

 To demonstrate how a sequential circuit can be implemented using a microcontroller for instance in a target chip PIC18F4520 and the latest Microchip MPLAB X IDE and XC8 tools, let us implement some features of a typical 1-digit BCD counter type 74HCT160 or 74HCT190.
 Full rec.

-Note: chip's parallel load (LD) functionality is not going to be considered in this introductory example on plan X, because it represents changing the plan from X to Y. Thus in this example we like to invent a chip like the 74HCT190 with its inputs LD_L (PL_L) = '1', and Din(3..0) = "0000" all the time.
+Fig. 1.
+Internal structure of the traditional chip 74HCT190 to be implemented using a μC.
+Note: chip's parallel load (LD) functionality is not going to be considered in this introductory example on plan X, because it represents changing the plan from X to Y. Thus in this example we like to invent a chip like the 74HCT190 with its inputs LD_L (PL_L) = '1', and Din(3..0) = "0000" all the time. |

 Fig. 2.
 Symbol of the chip functionality (Visio).
 Specifications (symbol, function table, timing diagram) are very similar to the ones studied in Chapter 2.
+Design step #1 --> only UP counting to make it even simpler.
+Design step #2 -- > counting UP and DOWN.
+Add input UD_L and modify the project conveniently. |

 Draw an example of timing diagram as in Fig. 3.
 Thus, a question arises immediately: how to make the microcontroller sensitive to CLK signal edges?
 Is it the same that reading inputs (polling) or not?
 What is the difference between this external CLK that runs the counter application and the quartz oscillator OSC at 4 MHz that runs the microcomputer?

 Fig. 3.
-Example of timing diagram for the initial design phase #1.
+Example of timing diagram for the initial design phase #1. |

 Note: Plan X for counter has its limitations when the application has many states or many state transitions.
 For instance, if a feature such as parallel load (LD and Din) is introduced later on as a new design step #3, the project must be considered from plan Y perspective where current_state is encoded in binary sequential (radix-2), thus, redesigning completely the counter as it was shown in Lab7 is required.
 We will study how plan Y is adapted to uC below in the second tutorial of this laboratory Counter_mod1572.

-The design flow when using microcontroller technology.
+The project design flow when using microcontroller technology is depicted in Fig. 4.

 Step #1: Design a basic up counter with TC10 and CE.
 For instance as was done in P7 Counter_BCD_1digit.

-Draw the state diagram as in Fig. 4.
+Draw the state diagram as in Fig. 5.
 Note that in this chapter we use memory variables to solve the diagram.
 External signals are read (polled) or detected by means of interrupts (edge sensitive), and output variables in parenthesis are written to the corresponding microcontroller pins.

 Be aware of the differences between a level sensitive signal (read/poll) and an edge sensitive signal (interrupt) because they are interfaced using specific mechanisms.
-We will attach switches to signals to be polled, and pushbuttons to signals which edges has to be detected.
+We will attach switches to signals to be polled/read, and pushbuttons to signals which edges has to be detected.

-Circuit and port connections are represented in Fig. 5.
+Circuit and port connections are represented in Fig. 6.
 Note: If the system has to be prototyped later on in a training board such PICDEM2 PLUS or EXPLORER 8, use some of the unconnected port pins available on the board to attach inputs and outputs.

-Fig. 5.
-Hardware used in this application.
-The idea is to connect the CLK signal to an external interrupt pin (INT0).
+connect the CLK signal to an external interrupt pin (INT0).

 This special C code organisation is for taken full advantage of having develop Chapter I and Chapter II in the CSD ladder.
 Almost all the content learnt since now can be fully applied here again, even if we switch to microprocessors technologies.
 Furthermore, it can be applied the same if you change technologies again for Arduino or Raspberry Pi or any other similar platform.
 Notice the huge advantage of organising as separate and independent pieces of software the hardware-dependent functions acting as interfacing drivers.

-Fig. 7.
+Fig. 8.
 Hardware-software diagram.
 Hardware interface functions are drawn in blue and software functions based on RAM memory in black.
-The picture also shows the circuit and the associated configuration bits for allowing the external interrupt INT0 to detect CLK's falling edges or rising edges (it configurable).
+The picture also shows the circuit and the associated configuration bits for allowing the external interrupt INT0 to detect CLK's falling edges or rising edges (it configurable). |

-All the main RAM variables to handle the FSM are represented in Fig. 8.
+All the main RAM variables to handle the FSM are represented in Fig. 9.
 Pay attention that var_Q is 11-bit wide, thus a convenient type is int (16-bit wide).
 All the other variables are kept char type for being able to watch them easily in our simulation and debugging tool.

-Fig. 8.
-RAM variables list.
+Fig. 9.
+RAM variables list. |

 Draw the main ideas of init_system().
 Configure input and output pins.
 Consider as well interrupt configuration bits to allow INT0.

-Fig. 9.
-TRIS configuration bits.
+Fig. 10.
+TRIS configuration bits. |

 Notice how organising the software in this very specific set of functions, each one with a very well defined objective, it is easy to work in group with several team members working concurrently in different functions of the same project.